duet/duet.github.com/authentication.markdown

 ## Fetching the `authentication_token`

 The `authentication_token` for an account can be obtained via the [`POST account/sign_in`](/post/account/sign_in) API method.  `email` and `password` parameters are sent to this method and a JSON object containing the matching account's `authentication_token` is returned.

+## Response if Authentication Fails

+If an API method requires authentication and authentication fails, a `401 Unauthorized` response is returned.